mchenggit/kabanero-event/architecture/README.md

 - new source control repositories
 - new pipeline technologies
 - additional behavior based on internal events.

+In an enterprise where there many be hundreds or even thousands of applications,  it is not the case that every devops team is in charge of all stages of an application, though it may be for some teams.
+It is not the case that the same source repository branching or pipeline strategy applies to all application.
+And it is not the case that every application uses the same continuous integration tools.
+The value of Kabanero is to give the devops/solution architect a way to define the processes required to manage such disparate environments.
+Note that having a process is not antithetical giving teams control.
+Well defined processes are still required when a team has full control.
+Examples of such processes include:
+- Deploying latest operating system or software prerequisite security fixes.
+- Compiling and running only with per-certified prerequisites.
+- When and how to promote an application to the next stage.
+- How multiple interdependent applications work with each other.
+- How to roll out an application, e.g. helm, Gitops, or  Razee.
+- Creation and configuration of the Kubernetes namespaces to run the pipelines and host the different stages of applications.

 The initial version of Kabanero will support:
 - Appsody as development environment